-Our new junior program gives our youngest innovators (ages 3-7) the opportunity to draw, paint, design, build, invent and engineer the world they imagine.
-They'll even participate in global engineering challenges just like the big kids!
-They will be sharing their art & innovations on their Facebook Page.
+Creative Play is designed to provide our youngest innovators, ages 3-7, the opportunity to draw, paint, design, build, invent and engineer the world they imagine.
+As an official Imagination Chapter, we’ll participate in global design challenges and share our art and inventions on our Facebook Page.

 Classes are free and meet once a month on Saturdays, 10-11:30 am.
 Parents are welcome to stay (but it is not required).

 Please note, due to social distancing guidelines, class sizes have been reduced and pre-registration online or by phone (724.652.2882) is now required.
 No walk-ins will be accepted.
 To safeguard your health and the health of others, please read our updated policies.

 We'll begin with a nature walk to collect leaves, then introduce crayon rubbings to capture their outlines and color in with fall colors!